fortanix/sdkms-plugin-library/totp-eth-signer/README.md

 # TOTP Ethereum Signer

 This plugin implements an Ethereum Signer.
-Each Ethereum Signer is paired with a `MASTER_KEY`.
+Each Ethereum Signer is paired with a `SEED`.
 Several wallets can be added to each Ethereum Signer.
 Several keys can be added to each wallet.

 A wallet can optionally be registered to support 2FA using Time-based One-Time Passwords (TOTP).